Silentel/form-builder-app/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## State Management

+This project has been refactored to a feature-based structure and includes an NgRx store for the form-builder feature.